BenoitGaston/audio-libraries-tlk/README.md

 # audio-libraries-tlk

-A set of Python tools and of 2 Streamlit apps to explore and modify data contained in a music library such as playlists or album cover artwork.
+A set of Python tools to explore and modify data contained in a music library such as playlists or album cover artwork.

 ## Links to

 * [PyPi package](https://pypi.org/project/audio-libraries-tlk/)
 * [Source code](https://github.com/BenoitGaston/audio-libraries-tlk)
+*  A[streamlit app](https://github.com/BenoitGaston/Audio-Libraries-Scan-App) using this package for exploring and modifying data contained in a music library.
+* A [streamlit app](https://github.com/BenoitGaston/MiniDisc-Labels-App) using this package to create MiniDisc Labels.

 ## Acknowledgments